Utah vs. San Diego State NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- San Diego State's games have gone over 44.5 points in two opportunities this season.
+- Saturday's total is 17.0 points lower than the two team's combined 61.5 points per game average.

-- The combined points per game average of the two teams, 61.5, is 17.0 points greater than Saturday's over/under.
+- These two squads combine to surrender 33.5 points per game, 11.0 fewer than this contest's over/under.

-- This contest's total is 11.0 points more than the 33.5 these two squads combine to allow per game this season.
+- Utes games this season feature an average total of 50.0 points, a number 5.5 points higher than Saturday's over/under.

 Utah Stats and Trends

-- Utah is 0-2 against the spread and 1-1 overall this season when the team puts up more than 12.0 points.
+- Utah is 0-1 against the spread and 1-1 overall in games when it scores more than 12.0 points.

-- In games that Utah picks up over 301.0 yards, the team is 0-2 against the spread and 1-1 overall.
+- In games that Utah picks up more than 301.0 yards, the team is 0-1 against the spread and 1-1 overall.

 - The Utes have four turnovers this season, equal to the number of takeaways for the Aztecs.